Skip to main content

 A passion for research

 After completing her undergraduate studies, Picea knew she wanted a career in research and development, and chose to pursue a master's degree to expand her expertise and gain new perspectives.
-During her time in the program, she joined Professor Miqin Zhang's nanoparticle team.
+During her time in the Applied Master's Program, she joined Professor Miqin Zhang's nanoparticle team.
 She became fascinated with the idea of designing and characterizing therapeutic nanoparticles with targeting capabilities for cancer treatment.
 This fascination, combined with the support of her lab group, encouraged her to stick with UW MSE a bit longer.
 She is currently pursuing her Ph.D. to better direct her passion for biomaterial research toward the development of new technologies that will improve people's lives.

 "Although biomaterials are just one branch of materials science and engineering, the field itself is vast, encompassing areas such as tissue engineering, drug delivery, and regenerative medicine.
 I am eager to further immerse myself in the study of biomaterials, where I hope to contribute to the application of materials in the biomedical field," she said.
 "My goal is to conduct research that addresses critical health issues like cancer, ultimately benefiting humanity through innovative solutions."